Hammerspoon/hammerspoon/Pods/Fabric/README.md

 	![Fabric Run Script Build Phase](https://docs.fabric.io/ios/cocoapod-readmes/cocoapods-rsbp.png)

-1. Initialize the SDK by inserting code outlined in the Fabric.app.
+1. Initialize the SDK by inserting code outlined in Fabric.app.

 1. Run your app to finish the installation.